 Peripatetic by nature, Jan traveled many countries of the world with Jeanette by his side, often on extended cruises, and had circumnavigated the globe three times.
 But his favorite place was his beloved South Africa and especially trips to Kruger Park with extended family, to view the animals in the wild.
 He was always ready to play board games, joke with the children and have deep discussions over a glass of wine or whisky.
 Jan was an active member of the community wherever he lived, be it Boy Scouts, Rotary Club, ham radio operating, handbell ringing, and church.
 He was a man of extreme generosity, high standards and always tried to do the right thing.
 He was a world citizen and mentor to many.
 Jan was highly respected and will be much missed.

 A memorial service will be held on Saturday, September 28th at 11 am at St. Paul’s Episcopal Church in Mt.
 Lebanon, PA to celebrate Jan’s life.
 In lieu of flowers, memorial donations may be made to the endowed scholarship that he created, BHS Dining Services Staff Scholarship, which yearly provides two employees $1,000 each toward their post-high school education.
 It is managed by the Baptist Home Foundation, 500 Providence Point Blvd, Pittsburgh, PA 15243.

-To send flowers to Dr. Jan Daniel Smith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Jan Daniel Smith, please visit our floral store.